-The field assessments consist of e.g. bulk density measurements, soil infiltration tests, SOM content, soil nutrient content (N and P), runoff measurements and water quality analysis.
-These variables are measured to assess the effect of different farming practices on soil structural properties that affect the water purification and retention functions of the soil.
-Soil and water samples are collected and analysed throughout the project, so that results can be compared both spatially and temporally.
+The field assessments consisted of bulk density measurements, soil infiltration tests, SOM content, soil nutrient content (N and P), runoff measurements and water quality analysis.
+These variables were measured to assess the effect of different farming practices on soil structural properties that affected the water purification and retention functions of the soil.
+Soil and water samples were collected and analysed throughout the project, so that results could be compared both spatially and temporally.

 A Social Network Analysis was carried out to improve our understanding of how the implementation of no-till in England is influenced by farmers’ social networks.
 No-till is a low disturbance farming practice with potential to benefit soil health, the aquatic environment and farm economy, but is currently only implemented at a small scale in Europe.
 The social networks of 16 no-till farmers in England were mapped and semi-structured interviews carried out to assess the link between farmer network characteristics and the implementation of no-till in England.

-Kamilla is about to finish her PhD.
-She also works part time at the Norwegian Institute of Bioeconomy Research (NIBIO).
+Kamilla currently works at the Norwegian Institute of Bioeconomy Research (NIBIO).